JK-Rolling/DuinoCoinI2C_RPI/README.md

 For RPI I2C Bus 0, there might not be pull up resistor built in.
 It relies on the pull up from Nano.

-For other I2C slave that do not have pull up capability, add 2KOhm resistor to both SDA and SCL line on I2C bus 0.
+For other I2C slave that do not have pull up capability, add 4k7 Ohm resistor to both SDA and SCL line on I2C bus 0.

 **Note:** If you see bad shares, it could be due to a bug in [RPI I2C hardware](https://github.com/raspberrypi/linux/issues/254)